 “We cannot be telling young people what they need to do, we must also start showing them how to do it,” He said.

-UN Executive Director, Maimunah Sharif lauded the initiative and urged youths to take up the opportunities and utilize the digital skills gained to come up with innovative solutions to solve challenges in the societies.
+UN Executive Director, Maimunah Sharif lauded the initiative and urged youths to take up the opportunities and utilize the digital skills gained to come up with innovative solutions to solve challenges in society.

 KENYA’S DIGITAL ECONOMY BLUEPRINT